0n0w1c/grubefi-rpi4/README.md

 - - - -
 #### Release Notes ####
 Raspberry Pi 4 UEFI Firmware version 1.31

+Limit RAM to 3GB set to `Disabled`

+System Table Selection set to `ACPI + Devicetree`

 The headphone jack is enabled, to better mimic booting via the RPi4 firmware.